 Greg Elder (2012)

-After leaving an unsatisfying life in the professional world behind, Greg Elder decided to pursue his passion and so began a new career as an advantage gambling specialist.
+After leaving an unsatisfying life in the professional world behind, Greg Elder pursued his passion and began a new career as an advantage gambling specialist.